 4. Burn for Me

-Burn for Me is a professor and a college student romance where the professor is a woman and the student is a boy.
-Cullen’s 18 years old, a very hot-looking student, has been living with his uncle for many years because his father went to prison.
+Burn for Me is about a professor and a college student romance; the professor is a woman, and the student is a boy.
+Cullen is 18 years old, a very hot-looking student, and has been living with his uncle for many years because his father went to prison.
 They were responsible for some people being kidnapped and trafficked.
 He got caught and went to jail.
-Then his mother killed herself from the shame of all of it.
+Then, his mother killed herself from the shame of all of it.
 So he’s been an orphan who has had to live with his uncle and wasn’t treated very well living with his uncle.
-Then his new professor of journalism at college is the woman who’s responsible for his father getting caught and going to prison.
+Then, his new professor of journalism at college is the woman who’s responsible for his father getting caught and going to prison.

-When Cullen discovers this, he decides to take out his anger, frustrations, and feelings on this woman.
+When Cullen discovers this, he expresses his anger, frustrations, and feelings toward this woman.
 It’s an exciting scenario because he is bullying her and trying to control her with blackmail.
 But it’s also that the situation they’re in couldn’t happen.
-She could stop him from manipulating her this way.
+She couldn’t stop him from manipulating her this way.
 But she feels guilty for the life that he’s had because of what she did, even though she would still send his dad to prison if she had to do it again because he deserved it.
-So I appreciated this one.
+So, I appreciated this one.
 It’s very smutty, taboo in many ways, and dubious consent situations.

 Author: Sara Cate